MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     ![Screenshot of the gpt-5-mini model page with the default settings deployment option highlighted.](./media/gpt-5-mini_page.png)

 3. Use the **Deploy** button to deploy the model using the *default settings*.
 Wait for the deployment to complete.
-After the deployment is complete, you are taken to a chat playground, where you can test out the model's capabilities.
+After the deployment is complete, you're taken to a chat playground, where you can test out the model's capabilities.

 ### Analyze sentiment